Mindwave (video game)

-Mindwave (stylized in all caps as MINDWAVE) is an upcoming action game developed by American indie developer HoloHammer.
+Mindwave (stylized in all caps) is an upcoming action game developed by American indie developer HoloHammer.
 It is a fast-paced minigame collection inspired by Nintendo's WarioWare series, taking place in the Mindscape Tower, where the protagonist Pandora aims to win a cash prize contest involving entering other contestants' minds and playing microgames.

-A demo of the game was released on Steam in January 2025 alongside a crowdfunding campaign on Kickstarter, receiving positive reception.
-A full release is estimated for September 2027.
+A demo was released on Steam in January 2025 alongside a crowdfunding campaign on Kickstarter, receiving positive reception.